campfireunion/docs/docs/1.0/flipside/how-tos/audio/using-the-audio-controller.md

 # Using the audio controller

-The audio controller is your personal sound board in Flipside Studio.
+The audio controller is your personal sound board in Flipside.
 It will remember the audio files you've added to it and their settings between sessions on a per-project basis, so you can always jump back in where you left off last time.